-(From the EiC: This guest post is a great example of integrating existing education frameworks into a comprehensive, but easily accessible, SUPER framework.
+( This guest post is a great example of integrating existing education frameworks into a comprehensive, but easily accessible, SUPER framework.
 This is my new go-to approach for teaching “bedside teaching”… if that makes sense.
 At least I hope it does for my medical education fellows!

 Teaching clinical reasoning (i.e. diagnosis and patient management) in the acute care environment (e.g. emergency department) has both challenges and opportunities.
 Typically, junior trainees are not required for patient care, so they can work at a slower pace and select patients that meet their educational needs.
 However, for the teacher, such flexibility may not be possible because of